Step 1: Controlling Tank by Subscribing to the Joy Topic

 project(choreonoid_ros_tank_tutorial)

-sets the project name for this package.
-This should usually be the same as the package name.
+sets this package’s project name.
+This should usually match the package name.

 find_package(catkin REQUIRED COMPONENTS